ShianLin/shianlin.github.io/_pages/cv.md

 * Blog.
 All of these are in [CSDN](https://blog.csdn.net/weixin_43759518?spm=1011.2124.3001.5343&type=blog) blog.
 This [repository](https://github.com/ShianLin/csdn_blog) can be referred.
 Xi’an Jiaotong University pays the price of the papers, and the notes only currently available for applying.
   * Classification and clustering.
   * Random-projection (RP).
 It's to reduce matrix dimensions and complexity. [blog1, ](https://blog.csdn.net/weixin_43759518/article/details/113813986?spm=1001.2014.3001.5502)[blog2(It proves that the blog is mine.), ](https://blog.csdn.net/weixin_43759518/article/details/113774085)[blog3, ](https://blog.csdn.net/weixin_43759518/article/details/116022476?spm=1001.2014.3001.5502)[blog4.](https://blog.csdn.net/weixin_43759518/article/details/113455174)
   * Nonnegative matrix factorization (NMF).
-In applications such as processing of face recognition, non-negativity is inherent to the data being considered.
+The method and its variants are frequently used in face recognition.

 Job: